oracle-cne/ock-forge/README.md

   The name of a container image to use when building the OCK boot media.
 The default value is 'ock-builder:latest'.

+ --karg *argument*
+ --karg-append *argument*
+ --karg-delete *argument*

+  Arguments passed to `ostree`.
+Refer to `ostree admin deploy --help` for usage.
+Used to control kernel arguments.
 ```

 ### Partition Layout